 I’m a streamer.
 How can I get involved with JDRF Game2Give?

 Do I need to stream on Twitch, or can I stream on YouTube or Facebook instead?

 I’m a game developer.
 How can I get involved with Game2Give?

 I’m a parent.
-How can I make sure the content is safe for my kids?
+How can I make sure livestreamed content will be safe for my kids to watch?

 What is JDRF’s mission?